 We drove back to the base to get away from the crowd.
 We had our own semi private viewing area on the Chena River at Chena Bend to watch the mushers head out of town.
 The dogs were excited and their muscles rippled with anticipation for the long trail ahead as they ran by.
 The finish line lay a thousand miles ahead in Whitehorse, Yukon Territory, Canada.
 It always amazes me how sedate the dogs are until they are strapped into their harnesses.
 These athletes are born and bread to run.
 They are happiest when doing this.
 The love and care the mushers show for each dog is incredible.

-After the mushers pass, it was time for a quick lunch of some hot Yukon Quest Fairbanks14 wm 2-6-16soup to warm us up and wait for the next round of excitement.
+After the mushers pass, it was time for a quick lunch of some hot soup to warm us up and wait for the next round of excitement.
 The Yukon Quest 300, a 300 mile qualifying race for the Iditarod, was following the same route.
 The sun was setting as I grabbed my camera and headed back out onto the river.
 Being this far north, the sun set early and the light faded fast.
 I snapped pictures as long as I could before the light faded and the cold set in.
 The temperature had dropped to 6 as I made my way back to the house.
 My fellow race viewers had abandoned me in favor of warm coffee inside.

 The mercury in the thermometer dropped that night to a more typical Fairbanks temperature.
 As I packed the car in the -8 degrees air, the sun began to creep higher in the sky.
 Driving south on the Parks Highway, we caught our first glimpse of Denali as we crested the Goldstream Hills south of town.
 The day was clear and cold and perfect for driving.
 We were rewarded near Cantwell with views of the great mountain rising 20,000 feet toward the sky.
 I feel blessed every time I see the spectacular scenery in Alaska knowing that I had had the privilege of living here.